 The board is designed to mount directly onto the non-USB end of a Teensy 3.2 or a Butterfly or Dragonfly development board for easy prototyping and testing.
 It can also be used on a breadboard.
-The board exposes 3V3 and GND, the SPI port for serial communication with the host as well as the sensor enable (active LOW, pulled up by a 10 K resistor), and a motion detection pin (active LOW) which is some kind of an interrupt but the datasheet has no information about how this is supposed to be used.
+The board exposes 3V3 and GND, the SPI port for serial communication with the host as well as the sensor 1.8 V enable (active HIGH, pulled up by a 10 K resistor), and a motion detection pin (active LOW) which is some kind of an interrupt but the datasheet has no information about how this is supposed to be used.
 The reset (active LOW, pulled up by a 10 K resistor) is also exposed on the board.

 The sensor requires 1.8 V VDD power input and this is provided by a low-noise NCP161AMX180 LDO on the board.
 The input power to the board is 3V3 and the SPI (VDDIO) port is 3V3 so the sensor will work with any 3V3 microcontroller.
 Use a logic level translator if using a 5 V MCU like an Arduino UNO.
 Even though the RC filter circuit is optional I have included it here on this board for best performance.
 The low-noise LDO and the RC filter circuit make possible the superb accuracy we have seen with this optical flow sensor.

 The data sheet leaves a lot to be desired and is quite sparse, so it is not clear what the spectral response of the sensor is or even the pixel count.
 But in some sense, it doesn't matter.
 This is more or less a black box lateral velocity detector that uses optical flow, comparing successive frames, to determine (relative) lateral motion.
 Usually, optical flow requires a lot of number crunching on the host mcu to grab and compare frames, detect pixel changes, compute derivatives and produce a resultant delta x and delta y.
-Here, the sensor embeds an ASIC that does all of this for you so that delta x and delta y are simply read by the host from sensor registers at up to 100 Hz using the fast SPI interface.
+Here, the sensor embeds an ASIC that does all of this for you so that delta x and delta y are simply read by the host from sensor registers at up to 100 Hz sample rate using the fast SPI interface.
 The measured delta x and delta y are changes in pixels per unit time; with an appropriate distance scale factor, the optical flow sensor provides direct measurement of lateral velocity.
 By integrating the measured delta x and delta y the distance traveled can be determined between any two points in time, if you know the distance to the surface being tracked.